 Irrigation isn't always suitable – particularly in people who have a damaged eardrum or a middle ear infection.
 An ENT doctor can then decide how a hardened plug of earwax should best be removed.

 To find the most effective way to remove earwax, researchers from the University of Southampton in Great Britain analyzed a total of 22 randomized controlled trials (good-quality studies) testing different approaches.

-Other researchers, including researchers from the Cochrane Collaboration (an international research network) also looked at studies on different types of ear drops.
-Their findings were similar: Ear drops can help, but it's not clear whether certain types work better than others.
+Researchers from the Cochrane Collaboration – an international research network – also looked at studies on different types of ear drops for removing earwax.
+Their results aren't reliable either, but they point in the same direction: Ear drops can help.
+It's not clear whether certain products are more effective than others, though.

-What are the possible side effects of the different approaches?
+What are the possible side effects of the various approaches?

 Most of the studies looking at the side effects of ear drops found that they either had no side effects, or that side effects were rare.
-These side effects mainly included itching, dizziness, skin irritations, and outer ear infections (otitis externa).
+These side effects mainly included itching, dizziness, skin irritations, and inflammation of the outer ear canal.

 The outer ear canal can also become inflamed after earwax has been removed with cotton buds or sharp objects.
 Removing earwax also removes the natural protective barrier in the ear canal.